Decisive Jacksonville Probate Litigation Attorneys

 Experienced Estate and Probate Litigation Lawyers Serving Families in the Jacksonville Area

 As many people who have lost a loved one have discovered, handling the affairs of someone’s estate is not always a smooth and easy process.
 A family member, caregiver, neighbor, or friend may use ‘undue influence’ to encourage your loved one to create a will that does not express his or her true wishes.
 You may also suspect a will is forged or changed improperly.
 If these issues arise, you need our experienced Jacksonville probate litigation lawyer to help you navigate the complex legal issues that are involved.
-The law office of Beller and Bustamante has the experience and skills to help you succeed with estate litigation and probate litigation.
+The law office of Beller & Bustamante, P.L. has the experience and skills to help you succeed with estate litigation and probate litigation.

 - Will contests